emmveqz/currency-reports-daemons/README.md

  - Have `docker` and `docker-compose` installed
    (preferably docker-compose >= 2 otherwise you might get errors with the .yaml)
  - Create an access token from your github account with `read:packages` permissions.
+   (You can do that [here](https://github.com/settings/tokens))

 ### Instructions